lgrealish/pands-project/README.md

 Iris dataset used in this analysis can be found among files in this repository as [iris.csv](https://github.com/lgrealish/pands-project/blob/main/iris.csv).

 # **Dataset code and output summary**

 ## **Dataset import**

 ```python
     ifds = pd.read_csv("iris.csv", index_col = "Id")
 ```
-This line of code is used for reading the .csv file into DataFrame and storing it as a variable *ifds* (iris flower dataset) for further analysis and manipulation.\
+This line of code is used for reading the .csv file into DataFrame and storing it as a variable *ifds* (iris flower dataset) for further analysis and manipulation.

 Since *pandas* is using zero-based integer indices in the DataFrame,  *index_col = "Id"* was used to make the Id column an index column while reading the file.
-That means that the index column will not be taken into consideration while analysing the data.
+That means that the index column will not be taken into consideration while analysing the data. [realpython](https://realpython.com/python-csv/)

 The data was downloaded from https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data as a .data file which I then converted to .csv.